Climate and Average Weather Year Round in Los Angeles California, United States

 This section discusses the wide-area hourly average wind vector (speed and direction) at 10 meters above the ground.
 The wind experienced at any given location is highly dependent on local topography and other factors, and instantaneous wind speed and direction vary more widely than hourly averages.

-The average hourly wind speed in Los Angeles experiences mild seasonal variation over the course of the year.
+The average hourly wind speed in Los Angeles experiences significant seasonal variation over the course of the year.

-The windier part of the year lasts for 5.8 months, from November 6 to May 1, with average wind speeds of more than 3.7 miles per hour.
-The windiest day of the year is December 31, with an average hourly wind speed of 4.7 miles per hour.
+The windier part of the year lasts for 5.8 months, from November 7 to April 30, with average wind speeds of more than 6.9 miles per hour.
+The windiest month of the year in Los Angeles is December, with an average hourly wind speed of 8.4 miles per hour.

-The calmer time of year lasts for 6.2 months, from May 1 to November 6.
-The calmest day of the year is August 13, with an average hourly wind speed of 2.8 miles per hour.
+The calmer time of year lasts for 6.2 months, from April 30 to November 7.
+The calmest month of the year in Los Angeles is August, with an average hourly wind speed of 5.2 miles per hour.

 The predominant average hourly wind direction in Los Angeles varies throughout the year.

-The wind is most often from the west for 8.1 months, from February 23 to October 26, with a peak percentage of 50% on May 23.
+The wind is most often from the west for 4.7 months, from February 23 to July 15 and for 2.6 months, from August 7 to October 26, with a peak percentage of 48% on May 23.
+The wind is most often from the south for 3.3 weeks, from July 15 to August 7, with a peak percentage of 39% on July 18.
 The wind is most often from the north for 3.9 months, from October 26 to February 23, with a peak percentage of 39% on January 1.

 Los Angeles is located near a large body of water (e.g., ocean, sea, or large lake).
 This section reports on the wide-area average surface temperature of that water.